Jane Hess Collins

 Founder & Executive Director

 Jane is the founder and executive director of Heard.
 She is a communications consultant and coach with a master’s degree in public relations and corporate communications from Georgetown University, and a retired colonel, United States Air Force.
-Jane founded the nonprofit to offer a platform for both artists and the area’s marginalized adults to be heard.
-Artists are heard by receiving a small fee for each class they teach – a feature that Jane implemented after watching her mother, an artist, continually get asked to lower the price of her work.
+Jane founded the nonprofit to offer a platform for both artists and the area’s adults in need to be heard.
+Artists are heard by receiving a fee for each class they teach – a feature that Jane implemented after watching her mother, an artist, continually get asked to lower the price of her work.
 Heard’s clients are also heard through choosing to share their creative work during class or on Heard’s website.
 In her spare time Jane and her husband love to travel and spend time with their families, where Jane manages Heard through her constant companion, her iPhone.

 Creative Writing Instructor